Beckhoff-USA-Community/AutoDeployPCviaScript-main/Script/ReadMe_FirstTimeUseInstructions.txt

 Report bugs and recommendations to s.sidelinger@beckhoff.com Steps to use this script program to auto setup PC, install TwinCAT, HMI, and install your program.
-Enjoy!

-Note for Shawn.
-Please move license setup to step 1.
+The below steps can be completed in only a few minutes.
+Be patient, follow the steps and the script should work!

 Step1:
+Copy Trial license to.
+This is optional.
+It's nice to create a trial license for testing the script if you don't have a dongle
+*\Script\License\

 Copy TwinCAT installer to folder:
 *\Script\ProgramsToBeInstalled\TwinCAT3.1\

 Copy TwinCAT HMI installer to folder: (Or remove the enable to install TwinCAT HMI from script) *\Script\ProgramsToBeInstalled\TF2000_HMI\

-Download and copy chromium to: (https://www.chromium.org/getting-involved/download-chromium/) HINT: the correct download is just a bunch of raw files, not an installer.
+Download and copy chromium (https://www.chromium.org/getting-involved/download-chromium/) HINT: the correct download is just a bunch of raw files, not an installer.
 *\Script\ProgramsToBeInstalled\chrome-win\

-Copy any Beckhoff supplements that need to be installed to folder.
+Copy any Beckhoff supplements that need to be installed to the below folder.
 Note, 3rd party installers may also work in this folder.
 *\Script\ProgramsToBeInstalled\supplements\

 Step2: